MaksymKupko/shopping-list-api-ihor-p/README.md

 6. Create API endpoints to dynamically get a list of shopping lists and items for a particular user.

 7. Create API endpoint that allows to add/remove items from shopping list.
 If shopping list is new - new shopping list should be created.

+---

+To drop DB run `npm run dropDB`

+No migrations - your entities are synchronized with DB automatically